finbourne/identity-sdk-java/sdk/docs/PersonalAuthenticationTokensApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // PersonalAuthenticationTokensApi apiInstance = apiFactory.build(PersonalAuthenticationTokensApi.class);

         PersonalAuthenticationTokensApi apiInstance = ApiFactoryBuilder.build(fileName).build(PersonalAuthenticationTokensApi.class);
         CreateApiKey createApiKey = new CreateApiKey(); // CreateApiKey | The request to create a new Personal Access Token try {
+            // uncomment the below to set overrides at the request level
+            // CreatedApiKey result = apiInstance.createApiKey(createApiKey).execute(opts);

             CreatedApiKey result = apiInstance.createApiKey(createApiKey).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {